AT A GLANCE

 - Tier 1 is a school-wide, universal system for everyone in a school.
-At Tier 1, we teach our students to be Safe, On-Task, Accountable, and Respectful.
-At random times throughout the school day, when school staff member sees a student displaying one of expectations, the student is rewarded with a token reward.
-At Constitution the most common token reward is a SOAR buck.
-Students are then given the opportunity to use these rewards at the SOAR Store, to purchase an item of their choice.
+At Tier 1, we teach our students to have Pirate PRIDE: Perseverance, Respect, Integrity, Diversity, and Excellence.
+At random times throughout the school day, when a school staff member sees a student displaying one of these expectations, the student is rewarded with a token reward.
+At Norterra Canyon students are rewarded for positive behavioral choices in multiple ways.
+One manner in which positive student choices are recognized is in the behavior store.
+Here students are then given the opportunity to purchase an item of their choice.
 Another common token of recognition is in the form of positive praise.
-Students are recognized in fromt of their peers for having displayed a desired behvior.
+Students are recognized in front of their peers for having displayed a desired behavior.
 According to studies, 85-90% of students are able to be successful with Tier 1 supports.

 - Tier 2 provides an extra layer of support for students who struggle with behavior.
 At Tier 2 students are given additional evidence-based interventions, instruction, and support.
-At Constitution, this includes social groups that meet with the school's counselor and/or behavior interventionist.
-According to studies, around 10% of students will need Tier 2 interventions at somepoint throughout the school year.
+At NC, this may include social groups, or meeting with the school's vice principal.
+According to studies, around 10% of students will need Tier 2 interventions at some point throughout the school year.

 - Tier 3 is the most intense level of support.
 Tier 3 behavioral support is for students who need higher levels of supports and services.
 A student receiving a Teir 3 level of support will receive an individualized behavioral support plan in response to to specified behaviors.
 According to studies, only 2-5% of students within a school will display the need for Tier 3 Supports.

 Students with IEPs or 504 plans may be at any of these tiers.

 PBIS vs. TRADITIONAL DISCIPLINE